-ArchPass - Some UGA systems (like OneSource) require more than your MyID and password for access.
+ArchPass - Many UGA systems (like OneSource) require more than your MyID and password for access.
 For these systems and applications, you'll need to use ArchPass, UGA's two-step login solution.
-Instructions on setting this up can be found at: https://eits.uga.edu/access and security/infosec/tools/archpass/ https://onesource.uga.edu/ resources/files/documents/non travel expense report.pdf
+Instructions on setting this up can be found at: https://eits.uga.edu/access_and_security/infosec/tools/archpass.